Spachea perforata

 Spachea perforata is a species of flowering plants in the order Malpighiales.
-It is the national flower of St. Vincent and the Grenadines and is commonly known as the Soufrière tree because it can be found on the slopes of La Soufrière volcano on the island of St. Vincent.
+It is the national flower of Saint Vincent and the Grenadines and is commonly known as the Soufrière tree because it can be found on the slopes of La Soufrière volcano on the island of St. Vincent.

 Description

 Spachea perforata branches in an irregular pattern.
 It has simple lance-shaped leaves that measure roughly 2-4 in long and 1 in wide.
 It has many small pink flowers on each stem, arranged in pendant clusters around 2-3 in long.

 While most species of Malpighiales have all hermaphroditic flowers, Spachea perforata does not, like other plants in the genus Spachea.
 The species appears to have the physical capabilities to reproduce asexually, but no specimen has ever been seen bearing fruit.
 However, the plant does prolifically produce new growth from cuttings, allowing new young trees to be grown which are generally healthy.